ploomber/ploomber/doc/api/spec.rst

             data: output/data.csv

-The mechanism to make the product values available when exeuting your task depends on the type of task.
+The mechanism to make ``product`` available when exeuting your task depends on the type of task.

 SQL tasks receive a ``{{product}}`` placeholder: